Special guardianship orders are more permanent than long term fostering and child arrangement orders.

 Review of financial support

-Once the finance department have received your documents they can calculate whether or not you will continue to receive an allowance.
+Once the assessment visit has taken place the allowance can be calculated.
 This is a means tested assessment, so your support may increase or decrease dependent on your income.

 The permanence team will complete the necessary documents to authorise your allowance once they receive the completed financial assessment.